Hudaahmadd/Transposon_Library_Filtering/README.md

-# Transposon_Library_Filtering
+# Transposon Library Filtering

+### Overview
-A general method for filtering transposon mutant libraries based on deletion percentage.
+This script provides a filtering method for transposon mutant libraries based on deletion percentage.
+It removes intergenic mutants, calculates deletion percentages, and selects the best and second-best mutants for downstream analysis.